defano/wyldcard/README.md

 end doMenu
 ```

-By invoking `pass doMenu` we're letting HyperCard respond to these menu selections.
-In the case where the user chooses "Background" and does not click "OK" in the dialog box, we are not passing `doMenu` and thereby "trapping" the menu selection and preventing HyperCard from acting upon it.
+By invoking `pass doMenu` we're letting WyldCard respond to these menu selections.
+In the case where the user chooses "Background" and does not click "OK" in the dialog box, we are not passing `doMenu` and thereby "trapping" the menu selection and preventing WyldCard from acting upon it.

 #### Special considerations